elamuhombe/gomycode-react-hooks-checkpoint/README.md

 ## Getting Started

-1. Clone the repository or download the files.
+Getting Started

-bash command
+1. Clone the repository: `git clone <repository-url>`
-git clone <repository-url>
+2. Change into the project directory: `cd MovieApp`
-cd <project-folder>
+3. Install dependencies: `npm install`

-2. Open the index.html file in your web browser to run the application.
+4. Open the application in your browser: `npm start`

 ## Features
 - Display a list of movies on the home page